Ready to read some of the best out there?

 Oxymorons aren’t unique to the

-The pairing of words with opposite meanings grabs attention, generates surprise, and creates an impression.
-Also, mastering the is an elegant way to weave clever wordplay into your .
+The pairing of contradictory terms grabs attention, generates surprise, and creates an impression.
+Also, mastering the is an elegant way to weave clever wordplay into your creative .

 An can be a or in one of these formats:

 - Single- and Compound : Bittersweet, frenemy (friend+enemy), -hate.

 - Adjective + : (made famous by William Shakespeare), deliberate mistake.

 - Adverb + Adjective/Adverb: Alone together (popular during the COVID pandemic), seriously funny.

 - Freeform: Kill with kindness, new and improved.

 Oxymorons and juxtapositions are closely related literary terms.